 Shutterstock is a global online marketplace providing royalty-free stock assets and innovative tools, empowering creative professionals worldwide to produce their best work on one unique platform.
 In October 2021, Shutterstock launched Catalog, a new application allowing customers to organize and centralize access to their content.
 This initiative kicked off the company’s vision of transforming into a holistic platform of connected experiences that will power the workflows of creative professionals through solid tools and utilities offering.
 I contributed to the project’s first phase, designing several user flows and prototypes focused on asset management capabilities for Enterprise customers.
 Our team followed a highly collaborative process based on our past work on Shutterstock Collections, our customers’ creative workflows, and multiple brainstorming and ideation workshops.

-Our primary persona for this project was the “Creative professional,” working on projects with a team of collaborators using a Shutterstock Enterprise plan.
+Our primary persona for this project was the “Creative Professional,” working on projects with a team of collaborators using a Shutterstock Enterprise plan.
 We mapped out their entire workflow to uncover their needs and current pain points:

 → Laborious assets research and gathering